 In addition to these, there are similar results that can be produced using electronic discharge machining (EDM) or spark erosion.
 We use both approaches depending on the features and the type of metal being processed.
 Both processes are measured according to the PIA standards.

-The top row of 4 examples roughly corresponds to A3-B4 in flatness and finish, although you can see they are all uniform and without direction.
-We do not measure the flatness of the bottom row, since these surface finishes are rough enough to potentially damage the very sensitive testing equipment.
+The top row of 4 examples roughly corresponds to A3-B4 in flatness and finish for injection molding tools, although you can see they are all uniform and without direction.
+We do not measure the flatness of the bottom row, since these have a surface finish that are rough enough to potentially damage the very sensitive testing equipment.

 How To Express the Shine of Your Plastic Injection Molded Part with Gloss